ptrace — process trace

 to be written by the kernel exceeds the size

-specified by the addr
+specified by the addr argument, the

 output data is truncated.